 As a rule, you should assume that if a car is registered in your name then you are responsible for any damages caused should that car get into an accident.

 Why is Bill liable?
-Because he knew that his son wasn’t trustworthy and he loaned him the car anyway.
+He is liable because he knew that his son wasn’t trustworthy and he loaned him the car anyway.

 It starts by protecting yourself before an accident occurs.

-A general rule is that when you purchase car insurance, that insurance covers everyone in your household unless they were specifically excluded.
+A general rule is that when you purchase car insurance, that insurance covers everyone in your household unless they were specifically excluded or not disclosed on the insurance application.
 Friends and relatives living outside the house may be included under the rule of permissive use.

-In addition, you have to be careful about how a car is titled.
+In addition to making sure your car insurance covers the right people, you have to be careful about how a car is titled.

 Giroux Pappas Trial Attorneys have a roster of experienced attorneys ready to help you figure out the best course of action for your case.
-If you need to speak with an attorney, click here to get started with your free consultation.
+If you need to speak with a car accident attorney, click here to get started with your free consultation.